-Guiding Principles for the Yale Teaching and Learning Community
+Yale Guiding Principles for our Teaching and Learning Community

 Prepared by the Yale Faculty of Arts and Science committee on communal expectations for teaching and learning, these guiding principles derive in large part from existing university policies and lay out the responsibilities of students and instructors under partial or full remote learning during the pandemic.
-They specifically address how instructors and their students can work together to build community and manage the dynamics of the classroom in a remote context.
+Acknowledging the challenge of building community when all of some of the students have to engage remotely, they specifically address how instructors and their students can work together to build community and manage the dynamics of a class in a fully or partially remote context.

-Research has shown that “social presence”—the degree to which students feel connected to each other and to the instructor—is crucial to the success of online learning and to students’ sense of satisfaction with their learning experience.
-To reduce the sense of isolation that online learning can create, we encourage instructors to work to make the digital space more like the space of trust and belonging that characterizes the face-to-face classroom.
+Research has shown that “social presence”—the degree to which students feel connected to each other and to the instructor—is crucial to support learning and to students’ sense of satisfaction with their learning experience.
+To reduce the sense of isolation that engaging in a class remotely can create, we encourage instructors to work to make the digital space more like the space of trust and belonging that characterizes the face-to-face classroom.
 In remote teaching, consider using teaching strategies that encourage students’ sense of connectedness.

 Some strategies are social:

 - Allow time for students to connect with each other, in or out of class

 - Be open about your own challenges hosting class remotely, to normalize student concerns